wheelercj/Parhelion/README.md

 # Parhelion

-A simple Discord bot that can play music, solve math questions, and send reminders.
+A general-purpose Discord bot that can play music, solve math questions, and send reminders.

 ![demo](images/demo.png)

 ## how to try this bot
-There are three ways you can try this bot:
+There are two ways you can try this bot:

 1. By joining the [support server](https://discord.gg/mCqGhPJVcN).
 2. By adding my instance of the bot to a server where you have "manage server" permissions by clicking [this link](https://discordapp.com/api/oauth2/authorize?scope=bot&client_id=836071320328077332&permissions=3595328).
-3. By making a fork and creating your own instance of the bot (and then adding your own instance of the bot to a server where you have "manage server" permissions).

 After adding this bot, you can see all the commands by entering `;help`.